rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 **IMPORTANT STEP:**

-You must watch if the csrs are aprroved, if not you must approve them with the next command:
+You must check if the CSRs are approved.
+If not, you must approve them with the following command:

 ```
 export KUBECONFIG="kubeconfig"